tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-etherium.md

   return x
 ```

-> Cant' we decide if this program will end ?
-It's the proof by negation?
+For simple programs like `foo`, yes, we can decide that it ends.
+The halting problem says there is no general algorithm that can decide this for every possible program and input.
+The classic proof is by contradiction: assume a perfect halting detector exists, then construct a program that does the opposite of what the detector predicts, creating a contradiction.

-The system which can simulate a Turing machine is called Turing Complete.
-And the system is called Universal Turing Machine.
+The system that can simulate a Turing machine is called Turing complete.
+A machine that can simulate any other Turing machine is called a Universal Turing Machine.

-> Why universal ?
+Universal means it is not built for only one specific computation.
+It can take another machine's description and input, then simulate that machine's behavior.

-Ehteirum is Universal Turing Machine.
+Ethereum is a Universal Turing Machine in the practical sense that smart contracts can express arbitrary computation, subject to gas limits.

-Turing completeness is easy to implmeent by just using fours tates and six symbols.
-Even SQL is turing complete.
-This creates a problem?
-If etherium can execute any program, it doens't know whether the program will end or not.
+Turing completeness can be implemented with a surprisingly small machine.
+Even SQL can be Turing complete in some forms.
+This creates a problem: if Ethereum can execute arbitrary programs, it cannot know in general whether a program will end.

-Etheirum adds a gas fee.
-It's a fee assoicated for runing the smart contract.
-Each smart contract has to define an upper bound for the gas fee.
-Gas fee can be purchased using ether.
-Every ether is included in every transcations.
+Ethereum adds gas.
+Gas is the unit used to meter computation, storage, and transaction execution.
+Each transaction includes a gas limit, which is the maximum gas the sender is willing to spend.
+Gas is paid for using ether.
+This prevents a smart contract from running forever because execution stops when the transaction runs out of gas.

 ### Dapp

-Dapp is a smart contracxt with a webinterface.
-So a web program on a distributed platform.
+Dapp means decentralized application.
+It usually combines smart contracts with a web interface, so users interact with blockchain logic through a browser or wallet.

-> W3m is thrid version of web. current version which we access with the browser is called w2m.
-What was the first version ?
-Was it implemented by Tim Lee ?
+Web1 generally means the early read-only web: mostly static pages connected by hyperlinks.
+It was created by Tim Berners-Lee at CERN around 1989-1991.
+Web2 refers to the interactive and social web, where users create content and platforms manage much of the data.
+Web3 refers to applications that use blockchains, wallets, tokens, and decentralized protocols.